 For more information on Student Disability Resources, contact the office at [email protected] or visit 161 Franco Building.

 - African Student Organization

 - Rainbow Alliance

 There are a number of activities planned specifically for international students, including trips to major metropolitan areas such as New York City and Washington, D.C., Halloween parties and Thanksgiving dinners.
 Unity Day provides an opportunity for the entire campus to celebrate the differences in cultures and ideas among the members of our community.

-Resources for Reporting Discrimination
+Resources for Reporting Discrimination and Bias

 The Pennsylvania State University is committed to the policy that all persons shall have equal access to programs, facilities, admission, and employment without regard to personal characteristics not related to ability, performance, or qualifications as determined by University policy or by state or federal authorities.
 It is the policy of the University to maintain an academic and work environment free of discrimination, including harassment.
 The Pennsylvania State University prohibits discrimination and harassment against any person because of age, ancestry, color, disability or handicap, national origin, race, religious creed, sex, sexual orientation, or veteran status.
 Discrimination or harassment against faculty, staff, or students will not be tolerated at The Pennsylvania State University.